Generac Holdings (GNRC) Gains As Market Dips: What You Should Know

-Coming into today, shares of the generator maker had lost 3% in the past month.
-In that same time, the Computer and Technology sector lost 3.13%, while the S&P 500 lost 5.39%.
+Heading into today, shares of the generator maker had lost 9.82% over the past month, lagging the Computer and Technology sector's loss of 2.73% and the S&P 500's loss of 5.06% in that time.

-Investors will be hoping for strength from Generac Holdings as it approaches its next earnings release.
-The company is expected to report EPS of $0.59, down 71.77% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $858.16 million, down 24.45% from the year-ago period.
+Wall Street will be looking for positivity from Generac Holdings as it approaches its next earnings report date.
+On that day, Generac Holdings is projected to report earnings of $0.59 per share, which would represent a year-over-year decline of 71.77%.
+Meanwhile, our latest consensus estimate is calling for revenue of $858.16 million, down 24.45% from the prior-year quarter.

-GNRC's full-year Zacks Consensus Estimates are calling for earnings of $6.29 per share and revenue of $4.1 billion.
-These results would represent year-over-year changes of -24.49% and -10.16%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.29 per share and revenue of $4.1 billion.
+These totals would mark changes of -24.49% and -10.16%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Generac Holdings.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Generac Holdings.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 13.13% lower.
-Generac Holdings is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.78% lower.
+Generac Holdings is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Generac Holdings currently has a Forward P/E ratio of 18.
-Its industry sports an average Forward P/E of 18, so we one might conclude that Generac Holdings is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that Generac Holdings has a Forward P/E ratio of 17.96 right now.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 17.96.

-Also, we should mention that GNRC has a PEG ratio of 1.8.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Electronics - Power Generation was holding an average PEG ratio of 1.45 at yesterday's closing price.
+It is also worth noting that GNRC currently has a PEG ratio of 1.8.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Electronics - Power Generation industry currently had an average PEG ratio of 1.47 as of yesterday's close.

 The Electronics - Power Generation industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 21, putting it in the top 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 20, which puts it in the top 8% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report